ElinEunjung/peata-v2/docs/query-design-tips.md

-# 🧼 Query Design Best Tips for PEATA TikTok API - Video
+# 🧼 Query Design Tips for PEATA TikTok API - Video

-This guide summarizes best practices for building efficient, effective queries using TikTok’s Research API (Video), as tested and validated in the PEATA project.
+This guide summarizes query design practices for building efficient, effective queries using TikTok’s Research API (Video), as tested and validated in the PEATA project.

 > 🔗 Full test details are available in [query-test-log.md](./query-test-log.md)